 If you ask the Google world or wherever your gateway to the Internet universe begins, and you start reading the 'experts' advice about peeling chickpeas, the debate will become apparent.
 It's confusing.

-My peel or no peel advice is based on my own testing as well as the tons of chickpeas we consume.
+My peel-or-no-peel advice is based on my own testing and the tons of chickpeas we consume.

 In all those tons and the more to come, I never peel chickpeas.
 That's my bottom line.

 I will agree that peeling the skins of chickpeas can yield a slightly creamier hummus.
-However, in my humble opinion is that it isn't worth the time, patience, and loss of fiber.
+However, in my humble opinion, it isn't worth the time, patience, and fiber loss.
 I won't stop you from peeling if it's your heart's desire.
 Grab a chair, a plate for the skins, and a bowl for your final product.
 When I've tested this, it's taken about 15 minutes to peel a 15-ounce can.

 All recipes benefit from quality ingredients.
 Hummus is no exception.
 Tahini, I point to you.